If you’d like this information in a more conventional manner, please download my resume in .pdf format.

 From reading under the covers to hard-hitting elementary school journalism

 Ever since I mastered the alphabet (with the help of Wheel of Fortune), I’ve enjoyed reading and writing.
 Growing up just north of Boston, I hated going to bed, but my parents never seemed to mind if I stayed up reading under the covers.
 So there was incentive to read.
 I also contributed to my elementary school’s newspaper (a quasi-annual publication) and was thrilled when my exposé on Halley’s Comet ended up on its front page (spoiler: the comet comes back).

 In high school I was on the literary board of my school’s literary magazine and also took extra English classes as electives.
 Nerd.

 Writing about everything from Geoffrey Chaucer to Greg Brady in college

 My interest in writing and reading continued at Wake Forest University.
 There I majored in English literature, minored in journalism, and worked in a variety of positions at The Old Gold & Black, the student newspaper, including news editor and arts and entertainment editor.

 Highlights of my writing there included an investigative piece on basketball star Tim Duncan’s off-the-court impact at the university (it was substantial) and an interview with the actor Barry Williams who played one of my childhood heroes, Greg Brady.

 Following the path of the typical liberal arts major: To work at a bank

 Despite being excited about having articles on the front pages of both of those newspapers, I misplaced my soul after graduating and went to work at a bank, First Union (which then became Wachovia and later turned into Wells Fargo).

-While that job gave me leadership experience and a detailed understanding of personal finance (I managed 16 people and earned many securities licensees), it did not give me satisfaction.
+While that job gave me leadership experience and a detailed understanding of personal finance (I managed 16 people and earned many securities licensees), it was quickly clear that the job wasn’t a good fit.
 Coworkers knew of my English and journalism background, however, so I frequently was asked to help write and edit letters to clients, internal memos, and training material.

 From Charlotte, NC, to Washington, DC, and from banking to editing